ScooloV/bbpedia/docs/death_zone/new_inducements.md

 just like a normal team re-roll.

 0-1 MEDICINAL UNGUENT
-60,000 G0LD PIECES, AVAILABLE T0 ANY TEAM
+60,000 GOLD PIECES, AVAILABLE TO ANY TEAM
 *Losing players mid-game is a fact of Blood Bowl; injuries* *happen!
 But it isn't ideal, and a team that is short on* *players is a team at a serious disadvantage!
 There really*